ismailhammounou/db2ixf/docs/markdown/introduction.md

 3. **Support for File-Like Objects**: The package supports file-like objects as input, enabling the direct parsing of IXF data from file objects.

-4. **Minimal Dependency**: The package has only 2 dependencies, pyarrow and typer, which are automatically installed alongside the package.
+4. **Minimal dependencies**: The package has only 3 dependencies (pyarrow, typer and ebcdic) which are automatically installed alongside the package.

 5. **CLI**: Command line tool called `db2ixf`.